The relative prevalence of wave-packets and coherent structures in the inertial and kinetic ranges of turbulence as seen by Solar Orbiter: Data and Methods

+where the coefficients $a_{k}$ have to satisfy several conditions, and $k\in \mathbb{Z}$ and $N\in \mathbb{N}$.
+The construction of the Daubechies family of wavelets can be found in \cite{nickolas_wavelets_2017}.
 The Haar wavelet $H$ is a step-function $H_{j,k}(x)=2^{j/2}H(2^{j}x-k)$ \citep{nickolas_wavelets_2017}.
 Since the Haar wavelet shape corresponds to sharp changes it will be sensitive to coherent structures.
-The Daubechies 10 wavelet (Db10) is determined from a base wavelet with $10$ wavelet coefficients \citep{daubechies_ten_1992, percival_wavelet_2000} and its shape corresponds to that of wave-packets.
+The 10th order Daubechies wavelet (Db10) is determined from a base wavelet with $10$ wavelet coefficients \citep{daubechies_ten_1992, percival_wavelet_2000} and its shape corresponds to that of wave-packets.
 The Db10 wavelet has a higher number of vanishing moments than the Haar wavelet, enabling a more accurate determination of steeper power law exponents in the kinetic range \citep{farge_wavelets_1996}.
-The Haar wavelet is only suited for determining slopes $\geq-3$ \citep{cho_simulations_2009}.
-The wavelet transform is performed by the MATLAB Maximum Overlap Discrete Wavelet Transform (MODWT) \citep{noauthor_wavelet_2022} with reflected boundaries.
+Power spectral estimates rely upon an accurate estimation of the total power in each discrete frequency band, which can be distributed linearly (Fourier), or in steps of $2^{k}$ (wavelets).
+The fidelity of the power spectrum will depend upon the method used to obtain the time-series in each frequency band.
+It has been shown previously that for spectra steeper than $-3$ the Haar wavelet does not produce converging estimates for the power in each frequency band \citep{cho_simulations_2009} and therefore, cannot be used to estimate the spectral scaling steeper than $–3$.
+For that reason the wavelet transform with Haar mother wavelets should be interpreted with great care in the KR.
+However, both the Haar and Db10 wavelet decompositions are well-defined methods to resolve fluctuations on different temporal scales from a time-series \citep{nickolas_wavelets_2017, percival_wavelet_2000}.
+The Haar wavelet performs a differencing that is similar \citep{lovejoy_haar_2012} to that used in the well-known structure function defined as $S_{q}(\tau)=\langle |\delta B(\tau, t_{j})|^{q} \rangle_{t} \sim \tau^{\zeta(q)}$, which are at the core of analysis of turbulent fields \citep{frisch_turbulence_1995, tu_mhd_1995}.
+Therefore, we use both Haar and Db10 wavelet decompositions to study the fluctuation pdfs and how they vary with temporal scale.
+The wavelet transform is performed by the Maximum Overlap Discrete Wavelet Transform (MODWT) \citep{hess-nielsen_wavelets_1996, percival_wavelet_2000} with reflected boundaries.